 T-SCORE aims to establish a learning community of teachers, students and researchers committed to bringing relevant community-based health issues into the classroom.
 We believe empowered teachers, engaged in a comprehensive professional development program, will have a positive impact on students’ self-efficacy, knowledge, and interest in health science careers.
 By focusing on teachers as the main agents of change, T-SCORE hopes to increase the number of underrepresented and minority students pursuing careers in health sciences.

-The final week the teachers came for two days.
+The final week the teachers came for two days for our summer institute.
 The teachers mainly focused on finishing their units to present to the rest of the teachers and the community.
-Monday, June 12, the teachers met individually with Dr. Maria Alonso Luaces, and Lori and Amy, returning...
+Monday, June 12, the teachers met individually with Dr. Maria Alonso Luaces, and Lori...

 La última semana de los maestros consistió de dos días.
 En estos dos días los maestros mayormente se enfocaron en terminar sus unidades para presentarlas enfrente de el resto de los maestros y otras personas de la comunidad.
 Lunes 12 de junio, los maestros...